mtumilowicz/rust-rocket-workshop/README.txt

               bine those techniques with Rc pointers, you can create a cycle and leak memory.
             * You can sometimes avoid creating cycles of Rc pointers by using weak pointers, std::rc::Weak, for some of the links instead.
+            * What we need is a little bit of mutable data (a File) inside an otherwise immutable value (the SpiderRobot struct).
+            * Rust offers several flavors of it; in this section, we’ll discuss the two most straightforward types: Cell<T> and RefCell<T>, both in the std::cell module.
+              * A Cell<T> is a struct that contains a single private value of type T. The only special thing about a Cell is that you can get and set the field even if you don’t have mut access to the Cell itself: fn set(&self, value: T) // note: not `&mut self` this one unusual detail is the whole point of Cells.
+              * Unlike Cell, RefCell supports borrowing refer‐ ences to its T value: ref_cell.borrow()
+                Returns a Ref<T>, which is essentially just a shared reference to the value stored in ref_cell.
+                This method panics if the value is already mutably borrowed; see details to fol‐ low.
+                ref_cell.borrow_mut()
+                Returns a RefMut<T>, essentially a mutable reference to the value in ref_cell.
+                This method panics if the value is already borrowed; see details to follow. ref_cell.try_borrow(), ref_cell.try_borrow_mut()
+                Work just like borrow() and borrow_mut(), but return a Result.
+Instead of pan‐ icking if the value is already mutably borrowed, they return an Err value.
+              * The only difference is that normally, when you borrow a reference to a variable, Rust checks at compile time to ensure that you’re using the reference safely.
+If the checks fail, you get a compiler error.
+RefCell enforces the same rule using run-time checks.
+              * The other drawback is less obvious and more serious: cells—and any types that contain them—are not thread-safe.
+                * Rust therefore will not allow multiple threads to access them at once.
     * Box<T>
         * A Box<T> is a pointer to a
           value of type T stored on the heap.
 Calling Box::new(v) allocates some heap space,